Dinningtable/House_renting/README.md

 # House_renting
-Read and write all instance in local repository.
+Read and write all instances in local repository.

 Enviroment: